MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Task 8: Configure the version 15 server instance for migrating 3rd party extensions

-With this task, you configure the version 15 server so that 3rd party extensions that were installed in the version 14 deployment can be reinstalled.
-You will do this by configuring the `DestinationAppsForMigration` parameter of the serve instance with information about the custom base application and test library.
-Specifically, you need the appId, name, and publisher assigned to these extensions.
-With the `DestinationAppsForMigration` parameter set, when you publish the Microsoft and 3rd party extensions, the server instance will automatically modify the manifest of the extensions to include the dependency on the base application and test library extension, allowing them to be published.
+Complete this task if you have any 3rd party extensions that were installed in the version 14 deployment so that they can be published abd installed on tenants.
+You configure the `DestinationAppsForMigration` parameter of the version 15 server instance with information about the base application (specifically, the appId, name, and publisher).
+With the `DestinationAppsForMigration` parameter set, when you publish the 3rd party extensions, the server instance will automatically modify the manifest of the extensions to include the dependency on the base application, allowing them to be published.

 1. Get the appId, name, and publisher of the base application.